HTTP-RPC/Kilo/README.md

 The second argument will always be `null` in this case.
 If an error occurs, the first argument will be `null` and the second will contain an exception representing the error that occurred.

-Both `invoke()` methods return an instance of `java.util.concurrent.Future` representing the invocation request.
+Both variants of the `invoke()` method return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.

-Request security is provided by the underlying `HttpURLConnection` implementation.
-See the Javadoc for more information.
+Request security is provided by the underlying URL connection.
+See the `HttpURLConnection` documentation for more information.

 ### Multi-Threading Considerations
 By default, a result handler is called on the thread that executed the remote request, which in most cases will be a background thread.
 However, user interface toolkits generally require updates to be performed on the main thread.
 As a result, handlers typically need to "post" a message back to the UI thread in order to update the application's state.
 For example, a Swing application might call `SwingUtilities#invokeAndWait()`, whereas an Android application might call `Activity#runOnUiThread()` or `Handler#post()`.

-While this can be done in the result handler itself, `WebRPCService` provides a more convenient alternative.
+While this can be done in the result handler itself, `WebServiceProxy` provides a more convenient alternative.
 The `setResultDispatcher()` method allows an application to specify an instance of `java.util.concurrent.Executor` that will be used to perform all result handler notifications.
 This is a static method that only needs to be called once at application startup.

 For example, the following Android-specific code ensures that all result handlers will be executed on the main UI thread:

-    WebRPCService.setResultDispatcher(new Executor() {
+    WebServiceProxy.setResultDispatcher(new Executor() {
         private Handler handler = new Handler(Looper.getMainLooper());

         @Override